Protein Supplements

 Collagen Ehlers-Danlos Syndrome (cEDS) is a genetic connective tissue disorder that affects the production of collagen in the body.
 Collagen is a protein that provides structure and support to various tissues, including skin, tendons, ligaments, and organs.

-Protein supplements can help individuals with cEDS meet their daily protein requirements, which are essential for maintaining muscle mass, supporting joint health, and promoting tissue repair.
-Whey protein, collagen peptides, and plant-based protein powders are popular options for individuals looking to increase their protein intake.
+Protein supplements can be beneficial for individuals with cEDS to help support collagen production and overall tissue health.
+Whey protein, collagen peptides, and plant-based protein powders are popular options for protein supplementation.

 Supplements for cEDS